Ngl.open_wks

 A workstation type can be an NCGM file ("ncgm"), a PostScript file ("ps", "eps", or "epsi"), a PDF file ("pdf"), or an X11 window ("x11").
 The name will be used for the ouput file (if applicable) and with the appropriate extension appended.

-In addition, if a resource file name.res exists, it will be loaded. name can have a directory path as part of its string if the resource file you want to load is in a separate directory from where the NCL script resides.
+If a resource file name.res exists, it will be loaded. name can have a directory path as part of its string if the resource file you want to load is in a separate directory from where the NCL script resides.

 The default color map associated with a workstation is "rainbow".
 If you want to change this, you can set an attribute of type called wkColorMap to one of the other predefined color maps, or you can create your own.